MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

     Click **OK** to keep your changes, and on the **Label** blade, click **Save**.

 6. To make your changes available to user applications and services, on the **Azure Information Protection** blade, click **Publish**.

+> [!NOTE]
+> You can also edit a template by using the **Edit Template** button on the **Protection** blade if you have configured a label to use a predefined template.
+Providing no other label also uses the selected template, this button converts the template into a label, and takes you to step 5.
+For more information about what happens when templates are converted to labels, see the next section.

 ## To convert templates to labels